-Our Risk Resource department continues to update their Practicing During a Pandemic Guide, offering a variety of tools & resources to help you navigate these challenging times.
+Our Risk Management department continues to update their Practicing During a Pandemic Guide, offering a variety of tools & resources to help you navigate these challenging times.
 The Guide includes a dedicated telemedicine drawer, with specific risk management resources and information related to telemedicine use.
 Visit ProAssurance.com/COVID-19-Risk/ to view the Guide.

 Telemedicine includes interactive video, home monitoring devices, scanning and emailing photos, and a myriad of other ways physicians and patients can communicate without in-person interactions.
 The use of these medical technologies is rapidly expanding in a variety of medical specialties.
 But while telemedicine brings the benefits of increased real-time data and access to healthcare, it also brings new risks and legal considerations.

 ProAssurance staff explores the practice of telemedicine from the underwriting, claims, and risk management perspective.
 View the entire video series below or on the ProAssurance YouTube channel.